tomwilkie/weave/docs/ipam.md

     - if the target peer decides to give up space, it unicasts a message back to the asker with the newly-updated ring.
-    - if the target peer has no space, it unicasts a message back to the asker with its current copy of the ring,on the basis tha the requestor must have acted on out-of-date information.
+    - if the target peer has no space, it unicasts a message back to the asker with its current copy of the ring, on the basis that the requestor must have acted on out-of-date information.
   - it will continue to ask for space until it receives some, or its copy of the ring tells it all peers are full.